Advanced Shipping Notification (ASN)

 Pick and Pack

 Pick and Pack refers to packaging several different SKUs from the same merchant into a single box for one customer.
 For example, a customer may order 2 blue widgets and 3 red widgets from the same merchant, in a single order.
-The order fulfillment center will then pick and pack the order as required; both customer and merchant can benefit from lower proportional shipping costs, known as combined shipping.
+The order fulfillment centre will then pick and pack the order as required; both customer and merchant can benefit from lower proportional shipping costs, known as combined shipping.

 Return Merchandise Automation (RMA)